School Trips and Visits

 How do bananas and pineapples grow?
 Why is white chocolate white, but milk chocolate brown?
 Why do cactus plants look so strange?
 What is a Tenrec?
 Find out the answer to these questions and many more, as your pupils explore our 4 glasshouses and 15 acres of gardens.

 Here at Birmingham Botanical Gardens, we offer a `school trip` like no other.
 You can explore our unique glasshouses and experience an authentic rainforest adventure!
 Then, walk straight from experiencing hot and humid tropical conditions into a desert climate and observe the changes to plants due to the seasons.
 Then, wander down to the Alpine Yard and Rock Garden to marvel at the beautiful flora found on the Tundra.

 We provide a unique service across the West Midlands and beyond, both to schools and colleges in term-time, but also to holiday clubs and youth groups outside of term-time.
 Most visits begin when we open at 10am but you can choose your own package to best suit your requirements.

-Allow us to share the knowledge and experience we have gained over 185 years in one of our expertly-taught, cross-curricular teaching sessions that will be tailor-made to your age group and topic (one teaching session per class of 30 children).
+Allow us to share the knowledge and experience we have gained over nearly 200 years in one of our expertly-taught, cross-curricular teaching sessions that will be tailor-made to your age group and topic (one teaching session per class of 30 children).
 Or opt for a self-guided visit where teachers can lead their own activities using our wide range of comprehensive teachers’ resources on-line.
 (Teaching sessions take place in our dedicated classrooms, in the glasshouses or out in the gardens.)

 Please click on `Prices and Payments` below to find out more about our education service and how to book a school visit, or contact us by telephone on 0121 450 5093 or e-mail firstname.lastname@example.org.

 - Booking a School Visit